What is a CASA volunteer?

 Preliminary findings show that children who have been assigned CASA volunteers tend to spend less time in court and less time in the foster care system than those who do not have CASA representation.
 Judges have observed that children who have a CASA volunteer also have better chances of finding permanent homes.

-How much time does it required to volunteer?
+How much time is required to volunteer?

 Each case is different.
 A CASA volunteer usually spends about 10 hours doing research and conducting interviews prior to the first court appearance.
 More complicated cases take longer.
 Once initiated into the system, volunteers work about 10 hours a month.